giursino/subito_bot/README.md

 ## Usage
 * run `make list` to see the items to publish to subito.it
 * run `make add` to add items to the list to publish to subito.it
+* run `make update` to update items and images on the list
 * run `make publish` to publish the items list to subito.it

 ## Development